nlpub/russe/2018/wsi/index.md

 ## Participation in the Task: Instructions

-Please follow instruction in this section to participate in the task.
+**Train datasets are already online**.
+You can start working on the development of our models.
+The detailed instructions are available at our [Github repository](https://nlpub.github.io/russe-wsi-kit/).
+Please follow instruction in this repository to participate in the task and write us a question if something is not clear.

 ### Flow of the Task and the Deadlines